-- (2)a.
-Present the best argument you can for WH-Movement in an 'in situ' language like Chinese or Japanese or Korean.
+- (3)a.
+Present the best argument you can for WH-Movement in an 'in situ' language like Chinese or Japanese or Korean (sometimes called 'covert movement').
 Be explicit!
 Spell out your reasoning. - b.
 If your argument has any limitations in its force, discuss that fact as well.